espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 By completion, this documentation will be polished and placed in the code itself so that automated documentation generation will work.

 A module called `wifi` encapsulates the WiFi functions.
-An instance of WiFi is returned using:
+An instance of `WiFi` is returned using:

     var wifi = require("wifi");

-From there, one can execute `wifi.functionName()` calls
+From there, one can execute `wifi.functionName()` calls.

+In addition, a module called `ESP8266` encapsulates ESP8266 specific function.
+An instance of `ESP8266` is returned using:

+    var ESP8266 = require("ESP8266");

 ##Listing access points
 An access point is a potential WiFi device that an ESP8266 can connect to as a client.
 In order to connect, you will need to know  the identity of the network (the SSID) and the password (if needed).
 To list access points, we can use the function called `wifi.scan()`.
 The syntax of the function is: